Here's a look at what you need to know about the MLB All-Star game, also known as the Midsummer Classic.

-Jim Leyland of the Detroit Tigers is the American League manager and Bruce Bochy of the San Francisco Giants is the National League manager.
+John Farrell of the Boston Red Sox is the American League manager, and Mike Matheny of the St. Louis Cardinals is the National League manager.

-History: July 6, 1933 - The first All-Star game is held in Chicago's Comiskey Park.
-Babe Ruth hits the first homerun in All-Star Game history.
+July 6, 1933 - The first All-Star game is held in Chicago's Comiskey Park.
+Babe Ruth hits the first homerun in All-Star game history.
 The AL team wins 4-2.

 1945 - The All-Star game is not held as there are strict war time restrictions on travel.